-In our look at the latest Chelsea-related news stories from the media, Kepa Arrizabalaga talks about being selected ahead of David De Gea as Spain’s starting goalkeeper for their recent international games, Callum Hudson-Odoi is looking for more playing time at Chelsea as he negotiates a new contract and Cesc Fabregas responds after being trolled by an Arsenal fan on Twitter.
+In our look at the latest Chelsea-related news stories from the media, Kepa Arrizabalaga talks about being selected ahead of David De Gea as Spain’s starting goalkeeper for their recent international games, N'Golo Kante is tough to face according to a player he knows well, Callum Hudson-Odoi is looking for more playing time at Chelsea as he negotiates a new contract and Cesc Fabregas responds after being trolled by an Arsenal fan on Twitter.

 These stories are samples pulled from external media sources.
 They do not represent the views or position of Chelsea Football Club.